KorenLeslieCohen/wedding-guestbook/README.md

 # Wedding Guestbook

-Wedding Guestbook is an online guestbook where guests can leave personalized messafes for the happy couple.
+Wedding Guestbook is an online guestbook where guests can leave personalized messages for the happy couple.

 <a href="http://whispering-bastion-3471.herokuapp.com/" target="_blank"><img src="http://www.korenlc.com/wp-content/uploads/2014/06/guestbook-1024x570.png"></a>